Relativity versus exchange currents in 16O(e,e'p): Results

-The $p_{3/2}$ state cross section and $R_{LT}$ at $(\left|{\bm q}\right|,\omega)$ = (570 MeV/c, 172 MeV) are well fitted by reductions factors of 0.60.
-In Ref. \cite{SRW94} it was necessary to have different reduction factors for the data of Ref. \cite{SBJ93} and \cite{C91} for both the $p_{1/2}$ and $p_{3/2}$ calculations.
+The $p_{3/2}$ state cross section and $R_{LT}$ at $(\left|{\bm q}\right|,\omega)$ = (570 MeV/c, 172 MeV) are well fitted by a reduction factor of 0.56.
+In Ref. \cite{SRW94} it was necessary to have different reduction factors for the data of Refs. \cite{SBJ93,C91} for both the $p_{1/2}$ and $p_{3/2}$ calculations.
 Requiring different reduction factors at different momenta transferred may not be surprising for this $p_{3/2}$ state.
-This state obviously has a large component of higher order configurations which may have a different momentum transfer dependence that the pure hole state.
+This state obviously has a large component of higher-order configurations which may have a different momentum transfer dependence that the pure hole state.

 Finally, Fig. \ref{Fig5} shows the result of omitting channels other than the exit channel.
 The solid lines include the direct Pauli reduction, and the dashed lines show the same calculation omitting channels other than the exit channel.
-This means the sum over $c^{\prime}$ in Eq. (\ref{Eq11}) is limited to only $c^{\prime}=c$.
+This means the sum over $c^{\prime}$ in Eq. (\ref{Eq9}) is limited to only $c^{\prime}=c$.
 Optical models are generally used for the outgoing proton.
 Optical models reduce the flux of the proton in its exit channel by absorption.
-In a coupled channels calculation, flux is reduced in the exit channel by sending it to other channels.
+In a coupled-channel calculation, flux is reduced in the exit channel by sending it to other channels.
 However, what one sees in Fig. \ref{Fig5} is that these channels contribute to the currents and in this case show up strongly in $R_{TL}$ for the $p_{1/2}$ state.
 These contributions are even more important at lower momenta transferred \cite{Ha13}.
-This demonstrates a difficulty with optical model calculations of knockout reactions, whether non-relativistic or relativistic.
+This demonstrates a difficulty with optical model calculations of knockout reactions, whether nonrelativistic or relativistic.